 8. The Croix-Rousse district

-La Croix-Rousse is a name for a hill and a district of Lyon.
-It comprises the “pentes” (slopes that leads down to the Terreaux neighbourhood) and the plateau atop the hill.
+La Croix-Rousse is the name for a hill and a district of Lyon.
+It comprises the “pentes” (slopes that lead down to the Terreaux neighbourhood) and the plateau atop the hill.

 Its name means ‘the red cross’.
 It comes from a reddish-brown stone cross that was placed there in the 16th century.

-The neighbourhood is closely link to the history of the silk industry in Lyon.
+The neighbourhood is closely linked to the history of the silk industry in Lyon.
 This is seen in the architecture of the buildings with large vaulted ceilings.

 Today La Croix-Rousse has its own atmosphere, although the district has become very trendy (and pricey to live in).